Drawing to Bronze: An Artistic Collaboration for Painted Hand Pueblo

 Central to the exhibit is a beautifully crafted American Sycamore tree, encircled by informative tabletop-style interpretive panels.
 These panels showcase the incredible biodiversity of the region, including native plants and animals, while also highlighting the U.S. Army Corps of Engineers' dedication to environmental stewardship.

 But what truly makes this exhibit stand out is the innovative integration of our very own EchoSlate technology.
-EchoSlate employs touch-activated sensors embedded seamlessly into vibrant graphic panels, allowing visitors to explore sounds from local wildlife like deer, bluebirds, ospreys, turkeys, squirrels, katydids, bullfrogs, and spring peepers with just a gentle touch.
+EchoSlate is touch-activated panel with sensors embedded seamlessly into vibrant graphic panels.
+This allows visitors to explore sounds from local wildlife like deer, bluebirds, ospreys, turkeys, squirrels, katydids, bullfrogs, and spring peepers with just a gentle touch.

 Unlike traditional buttons, EchoSlate's touch-activated system provides a more hygienic, inclusive, and streamlined user experience.
 The non-glare acrylic surface not only integrates beautifully with the artistic elements of the exhibit but is also easy to clean and maintain.